yh392261226/enhancd/README.md

 ## Usage

-Under Zsh or Bourne shells such as sh and bash, you just source `init.sh` into your shell:
+Under Zsh or Bash, you just source `init.sh` into your shell:

 ```console
 $ source ./init.sh